MagdEldinr/KidsInspector/README.md

 The application user interface provides instructions for the user to correctly use the application.

-Team Members Names':
+## Team Members:

-1-MagdEldin Rizk
+* MagdEldin Mohamed Ibrahim Rizk
-2-Mahmoud A.Selmy
+* Ahmed Mahmoud Ibrahim
-3-Ahmed Mahmoud
+* Mahmoud Ashraf Selmy